troch/react-timer-hoc/README.md

 ### Usage

 Create a new component by wrapping your component with `timer` HOC.
-Alongside the properties you specify, the created component will receive a `tick` property, the specified `delay` value and a `stop` function.
+Alongside the properties you specify, the created component will receive a `timer` property containing:
+- A `tick` value (incremented)
+- The specified `delay` value
+- `stop`, `resume` and `setDelay` functions

 __Important notice with ES5__